matheuristic/dotfiles/software_notes.md

 In the VM, disable monitor sleep (usually in Settings > Power > Blank Screen) by setting it to "Never".

+There seems to be some issue with the display randomly freezing (basically seems like the Spice session disconnecting) from the VM with the VM still running (as one can still SSH in), as of UTM release `2.4.1` when running the VM with QEMU 6.1.
+Using the older QEMU 5.2 instead seems to work around this issue (no or fewer session disconnects).

+> Set System > System to "QEMU 5.2 ARM Virtual Machine (virt-5.2)"

 #### Enabling retina resolution for Macbooks

 Install `spice-vdagent` and `spice-webdavd`: